-2. The temporary use is operated in accordance with such restrictions and conditions as the Police and Fire Department may require.
-If required by the Village, the operator of the temporary use must employ appropriate security personnel.
+2. If required by the Village, the operator of the temporary use must employ appropriate security personnel.

 3. The temporary use does not conflict with another previously authorized temporary use.

 4. The temporary use provides adequate parking if needed.
 If located on a lot with an operational principal use, does not impact the parking and site circulation of the principal use.